hariharan382/matplotlib-svg-viewer/README.md

 just add the svg file in source folder and launch ,

-warning only wors for absolute SVG code
+warning only works for absolute SVG code